IntentArchitect/Docs/articles/whats-new/2024/03/index.md

 - Intent.Modules.AspNetCore.Logging.Serilog 5.1.0

-### New Bugsnag module for error monitoring and reporting
+### New Bugsnag Module for Error Monitoring and Reporting

-Integrate with [Bugsnag](https://www.bugsnag.com/) which is a cloud-based error monitoring and reporting tool for web and mobile apps.
+Integrate with Bugsnag for advanced, cloud-based error monitoring and reporting across web and mobile applications.

 ![Bugsnag UI Sample](images/bugsnag-ui-sample.png)